Correspondence-free online human motion retargeting: Introduction

-In practice, our method is divided in three modules.
-First, a skeleton regressor allows to transition between unstructured 3D point clouds and skeletal representations.
-Second, a skeleton-based motion retargeting method allows to transfer the source motion to the target skeleton.
-Third, an automatic skinning predictor, which combined with classical linear blend skinning (LBS) reposes the unstructured target point cloud.

-Our main contributions are summarized below: \begin{itemize} \item We propose the first correspondence-free online approach for dense human motion retargeting that learns temporal context. \item We demonstrate that long-term temporal context improves the accuracy of motion retargeting. \item We demonstrate state-of-the-art results for both geometric detail preservation and skeletal-level motion retargeting.
+Our main contributions are: \begin{itemize} \item The first correspondence-free online approach for dense human motion retargeting that learns temporal context. \item A demonstration that long-term temporal context improves the accuracy of motion retargeting. \item An approach that outperforms correspondence-free methods in both geometric detail preservation and skeletal-level motion retargeting.

 \end{itemize}